Cacio e Pepe Recipe (Authentic and Easy!)

 • It is sheep’s milk, NOT cow’s milk

-There are some debates in the regions of Italy as to what cheese is best.
-Whether you use Parmigiano-Reggiano, Grana Padana, or Pecorino Romano, or a mix, ensure you get the actual cheese from the block and nothing pre-grated!
+There are some debates in the regions of Italy about what cheese is best.
+Whether you use Parmigiano-Reggiano, Grana Padana, Pecorino Romano, or a mix, ensure you get the actual cheese from the block and nothing pre-grated!

-Why Pasta Quality Matters In short, the quality of the pasta you use does affect the final product, using a bronze die-extruded pasta releases the most starch and creates a perfectly creamy sauce (without using cream).
+The quality of the pasta you use makes ALL the difference in the final product.
+Using a bronze die-extruded pasta releases the most starch and creates a perfectly creamy sauce (without using cream).
 Read more about it: Pasta Quality Matters: Cheap vs. Expensive Pasta.

 The cacio e pepe recipe is one of the most ancient dish of Italian cuisine.